EU Licensed4.8/5

 Structured education programmes:

-• DESMOND (Diabetes Education and Self Management for Ongoing and Newly Diagnosed): a group education programme available through most NHS trusts for patients with type 2 diabetes
+• DESMOND (Diabetes Education and Self Management for Ongoing and Newly Diagnosed): This is a group education programme.
+Most NHS trusts offer it for patients with type 2 diabetes.

-• NICE NG 28 recommends that all patients with type 2 diabetes are offered structured education at diagnosis.
-Attending improves outcomes and treatment adherence
+• NICE NG 28 suggests all patients with type 2 diabetes get structured education.
+This should happen at diagnosis.
+Attending improves results and how well you stick to treatment.

 Dietetic support:

-• Request a referral to an NHS dietitian, particularly in the first 3 months of Ozempic treatment when appetite suppression may lead to inadequate nutrition
+• Ask for a referral to an NHS dietitian.
+This is especially important in the first 3 months of Ozempic treatment.
+Appetite suppression may lead to poor nutrition.

 Diabetes specialist nurse access:

-• Many GP practices have access to diabetes specialist nurses who can provide injection technique training, dose titration advice, and ongoing support
+• Many GP practices have diabetes specialist nurses.
+They can train you on injection technique.
+They also offer dose adjustment advice and ongoing support.

-• Some areas offer telephone or virtual clinic follow-up between face-to-face appointments
+• Some areas offer phone or virtual clinic follow-ups.
+These happen between face-to-face appointments.

 NHS app and digital services:

-• View test results (HbA1c, blood pressure, cholesterol) online
+• View your test results online.
+This includes HbA1c, blood pressure, and cholesterol.

 Self-management essentials:

-• Keep a record of your weight (weekly) and any side effects to discuss at reviews
+• Keep a record of your weight each week.
+Note any side effects to discuss at reviews.

-• Carry your diabetes identification (medical exemption certificate or diabetes UK ID card)
+• Carry your diabetes identification.
+This could be your medical exemption certificate or a Diabetes UK ID card.

-• Know the signs of hypoglycaemia, even though the risk with Ozempic plus metformin is low
+• Know the signs of low blood sugar.
+The risk is low with Ozempic plus metformin, but it is still good to know.

-• Attend all screening appointments (retinal, foot, renal) as scheduled
+• Attend all screening appointments as planned.
+This includes retinal, foot, and kidney screenings.

 Frequently Raised Concerns About NHS Ozempic Access